dlp140/raleigh-brewery-finder/README.md

 # Raleigh Brewery Finder

-#### An app designed to help users find a brewery in Raleigh by click a button that provides basic information of a randomized brewery
+#### An app designed to help users find a brewery in Raleigh by clicking a button that provides basic information of a randomized brewery

 <img src='./images/Initial.png' alt='Initial Page'>
 <img src='./images/Loaded.png' alt='Loaded Data'>